pohlm01/master-thesis/2_preliminaries.typ

 == ACME
 As mentioned earlier, present certificate lifetimes are often 90 days, but not longer the 398 days.
 Short certificate lifetimes require some kind of automation to not overload humans with constant certificate renewals.
+Additionally, automation facilitates a widespread adoption of @https as it lowers the (human) effort and therefore costs associated to its usage.
 Therefore, Let's Encrypt initiated the development of the @acme protocol in 2015 and started issuing certificates in that highly automated way. @first_acme
 The @acme protocol finally became an @ietf internet standard in 2019. @rfc_acme